pmean/build-website/text/05/QualityControlExercises.md

 output: html_document
 ---

-I\'ve taught several courses on Quality Control, and the best part is the practice exercises.
+I've taught several courses on Quality Control, and the best part is the practice exercises.

 <!---More--->

-At the [American Society of Andrology\'s lab workshop in 2005](http://www.andrologysociety.com/meetings/alw.program2005.asp), I used a blind paper cutting exercise described in
+At the [American Society of Andrology's lab workshop in 2005](http://www.andrologysociety.com/meetings/alw.program2005.asp), I used a blind paper cutting exercise described in